pizza-studio/PizzaHelperUnited/README.md

 This project is currently under heavy construction, using Swift 6 and targeting iOS 17.4 and later.

+> For public documents (e.g. Privacy Policy and EULA, etc.) please check the `EndUserPublicDocs` folder in this repository.
+The GitHub Wiki of this repository may be out of date in rare circumstances.
+Public documents are only provided in primary languages (English, Simplified Chinese, Traditional Chinese, and Japanese).

 ### Regarding Pizza Helper:

 - It was initially designed as a simple Widget app for checking Original Resins and Trailblaze Power.